How To Dress for a Great Business Portrait!

 In your business portrait, YOU are the star of the picture not your clothing.
 Your clothing is the backdrop for your story.
 Although your “attire” is secondary, it does play a crucial role in supporting the “image” you wish to convey.
 It must enhance your image without distracting from it.

 Costume and Context...
 Perception is Reality

 If your role is that of the company CEO or top management, people may expect to see you in a pressed suit and button down shirt.
-Even if your office has a laid back dress code... the public “perception” (and expectation) may be that button down image.
-We might produce two portraits for your situation: a formal version for media release and another more casual portrait for your internal company communications.
+Even if your office has a laid back dress code, the public perception – and expectation – may be that button down image.
+So, we might produce two portraits for your situation: a formal version for media release and another more casual portrait for your internal company communications.

 Carefully select the costume for your business portrait according to the context in which it will be used.
-For example, if you’re the CEO of a Fortune 500 company, the initial image that comes to mind may be the “serious button down” three piece suit look.
-But, if your Fortune 500 company makes products for the motorcycle industry, you may get twenty times the response dressed in a padded racing suit, leaning on a motorcycle with a helmet under one arm!
+For example, if you’re the CEO of a global manufacting company, the initial image that comes to mind may be the button down three piece suit.
+However, if the biggest division of your company makes motorcycle accessories, you may get twenty times the response dressed in a padded racing suit, leaning on a motorcycle with a helmet under one arm!
 We must create the professional image that’s right for you.

 The Right Color and Shade Will make You Shine!

 After you’ve established the “correct” image, the next consideration is selecting the color and shade of fabrics that will enhance your unique features.
 We want the star of the picture to shine!
 Relax, it’s much easier than you may think.
 Here are some basic guidlines:

 - If you have a light complexion stay with medium and lighter shades of clothing.
 Contrary to “conventional wisdom” you do not necessarily want to create a strong contrast between you and your attire.
 Such contrast can actually detract from your face and eyes.
 We want your perfect prospect or important new business connection to focus on you, not your clothing.
 Even if your business is selling or designing clothing, in this photograph we are showcasing you!